Getting ready to board Aloha Airlines

 These very words were part of the pitch I had to memorize under the tutelage of Kam Richards.

-I learned about the differences between vinyl and aluminum.
+I learned that vinyl was good and aluminum was bad.
 Aluminum gets pitted in the sea air, just as a cheap aluminum saucepan gets pitted on top of your stove.
 Aluminum is also a great heat conductor (which is why they make saucepans out of it in the first place.)
 Aluminum siding makes a house hotter in the summer and cooler in heavy rains they have in the winter in Hawaii.
-And if your house should happen to catch fire, the aluminum will keep things hot inside all that aluminum.
+And if your house should happen to catch fire, the aluminum will make sure the fire burns hotter inside the house.

-All this was fascinating stuff, but the real curriculum was a book that Kam insisted I read before we made our first pitch: How to Win Friends and Influence People by Dale Carnegie.
+All this was fascinating stuff, but the real curriculum was a book that Kam insisted I read before we made our first sales call: How to Win Friends and Influence People by Dale Carnegie.

 Kam was embarrassed that he’d had to drop out of school and go to work in the ninth grade after his father ran off with a Samoan hula dancer.
 He said that How to Win Friends and Influence People helped him to become a success in the Real World.